mvolkmann/blog/src/swift/Localization.md

   Typically the default name "Localizable.xcstrings" is retained.
 - Click the "Create" button.

-A project can use multiple string catalog, but for most projects there is no reason to have more than one.
+A project can use multiple String Catalog, but for most projects there is no reason to have more than one.

 ### Languages